 Likewise, you won’t be able to claim if you’re driving without a valid licence.
 We don’t just mean expiration or vehicle type, but also your address.
 This one’s more of a warning to Generation Rent who may be moving addresses frequently – your licence becomes invalid if it doesn’t match what’s on your policy and as you must always tell your provider of any changes.
 You also won’t be covered if you’re taking part in extreme sports such as race-car driving or rally-driving.

-Lastly, you’ll also invalidate your cover if you intend to cause an accident or inflict harm on yourself or another.
+Lastly, you’ll also invalidate your cover if you intend to cause an accident or inflict harm on yourself or another person: intentionally self-inflicted injuries will not be covered.

 How much does personal accident cover cost?

 If you take out personal injury cover, your medical expense limits are much higher.
-We’re exceptionally fortunate in the UK to have the NHS, meaning we don’t face the same difficulties surrounding medical bills as, for example, our American counterparts.
+We’re fortunate in the UK to have the NHS, meaning we don’t face the same difficulties surrounding medical bills as people in some other countries do.
 However, we’re all familiar with long waiting lists and referral processes, which can impact on our personal lives both mentally and physically.
 Having medical expenses covered to a higher limit is advantageous in seeking private support for both physical injuries and mental impact.

 Remember, the insurance claim will go to the provider of the at-fault driver in the accident.
 So just be aware, as many companies can take different lengths of times to process claims which we understand can be frustrating, especially when your health is at stake.
 Using our car insurance comparison tool for personal accident cover will smooth the search process and can give you the best cover for the best cost.